Jaffna District: Administrative units

 Jaffna District is divided into 15 Divisional Secretary's Division (DS Divisions), each headed by a Divisional Secretary (previously known as an Assistant Government Agent).
 The DS Divisions are further sub-divided into 435 Grama Niladhari Divisions (GN Divisions).

+History

+Most of the current divisions and their borders date back to Dutch colonial rule in the 18th century.

 Demographics

 Population

 Jaffna District's population was 583,378 in 2012.
 It is one of the most densely populated districts of Sri Lanka.
 The population of the district is almost exclusively Sri Lankan Tamil.

 The population of the district, like the rest of the north and east of Sri Lanka, has been heavily affected by the civil war.
 The war killed an estimated 100,000 people.
 Several hundred thousand Sri Lankan Tamils, possibly as much as one million, emigrated to the West during the war.
 Many Sri Lankan Tamils also moved to the relative safety of the capital Colombo.
 Most of the Sri Lankan Moors and Sinhalese who lived in the district fled to other parts of Sri Lanka or were forcibly expelled by the rebel Liberation Tigers of Tamil Eelam.